jeebaksabu2001/jeebak-sabu-portfolio/Queensland Road Crash Data Visualisation and Safety Insights/README.md

 This project analyses Queensland road crash data to identify patterns in crash trends, geographic hotspots, crash severity, time-based risk, and crash-type severity.
 The project uses R and Python to clean, prepare, analyse, and visualise a large real-world government crash dataset.

-The main purpose of this project is to turn raw road crash records into clear visual insights that can support road safety planning, enforcement, infrastructure improvement, and public awareness.
+The main purpose of this project is to transform raw road crash records into clear visual insights that can support road safety planning, enforcement, infrastructure improvement, and public awareness.

 ## Business and Public Safety Context